offbynull/actors/README.md

 [Unstructured](examples/src/main/java/com/offbynull/peernetic/examples/unstructured) is an implementation of an unstructured mesh network ([Wikipedia: Peer-to-peer](https://en.wikipedia.org/wiki/Peer-to-peer#Unstructured_networks)).

 Both realtime and simulation unstructured examples don't require any user input.
-They run the same preset scenario: nodes gradually created and added in to the mesh (100 nodes in total), where they search for nodes that to connect to.
+They run the same pre-configured scenario: nodes are gradually created and added in to the network (100 nodes in total).
 Note that node 0 starts as the bootstrap node, and all other nodes (1 to 99) will enter the network via node 0 when they start.

 ![Unstructured Example Screenshot](../gh-pages/unstructured_example1.png)